ruchi12345/Object_Detection/README.md

 # Object_Detection

+# Installation
+ # For CPU
- For CPU TensorFlow, you can just do pip install tensorflow
+ TensorFlow, you can just do pip install tensorflow
 # For GPU
 pip install tensorflow-gpu